gus-pendleton/CUBScout.jl/docs/src/cub.md

 ## Codon Dictionaries

 If you are working with genomes that use the standard genetic code, than feel free to skip this section - you should not need to worry about it.
-By default, `CUBScout` translates sequences using the standard code, as loaded in `CUBScout.default_codon_dict`.
+By default, `CUBScout` translates sequences using the standard code, as loaded in `CUBScout.DEFAULT_CodonDict`.
 However, if your sequences are translated differently, you will need to provide a custom codon dictionary to `CUBScout`.

-Codon dictionaries are of a custom type `codon_dict`.
-You can use `?codon_dict` to see the information this struct holds, which our codon usage bias functions need to correctly translate codons and calculate codon frequency.
-However, I recommend you **do not** construct a `codon_dict` manually, but instead make one using the `make_codon_dict()` function.
+Codon dictionaries are of a custom type `CodonDict`.
+You can use `?CodonDict` to see the information this struct holds, which our codon usage bias functions need to correctly translate codons and calculate codon frequency.
+However, I recommend you **do not** construct a `CodonDict` manually, but instead make one using the `make_CodonDict()` function.

-`make_codon_dict` reads a plain text delimited file which lists the 64 codons and their corresponding amino acid.
+`make_CodonDict` reads a plain text delimited file which lists the 64 codons and their corresponding amino acid.
 The file should look something like this:

 ```
 AAA    Lysine